u-boot/u-boot/doc/api/linker_lists.rst

 This ensures uniqueness for both input section and C variable name.

-Note that the names differ only in the first character, "." for the section and "_" for the variable, so that the linker cannot confuse section and symbol names.
+Note that the names differ only in the characters, "__" for the section and "_" for the variable, so that the linker cannot confuse section and symbol names.
 From now on, both names will be referred to as